-Before going much further, one of your major gardening helpers deserves an enthusiastic shout-out: mulch made from bark, compost, pine straw or dried lawn clippings.
-Lest it get pooh-poohed only as window dressing, remember its true value translates into multiple benefits for your plants: retaining moisture in the soil (especially for new plants) and preventing weeds from taking over by depriving seeds or seedlings of sunlight.
+Before going much further, one of your major gardening helpers deserves an enthusiastic shout-out: mulch.
+Lest it get poo-pooed only as window dressing, remember its true value translates into multiple benefits for your plants: retaining moisture in the soil (especially for new plants) and preventing weeds from taking over by depriving seeds or seedlings of sunlight.
 Leave a little space around the base of your plant to avoid fungal problems, and also to allow for growth once it is settled.
 To avoid the wind from sending it down the street, consider planting a few inches lower from the get-go to allow for 3-4″ of mulch on top.
 (Some people like to use small rock as mulch; however, keep in mind that the mineral content of rock will actually add heat to your plants.
 This is fine if your goal is actually a rock garden, but even then, the roots of any plants suitable for that situation will need to be kept cool and moist until established.)

 The enjoyment of our gardens can be lessened by their enemies, of course.
 There are herbicides and insecticides to deal with these problems, but consider some natural, yet often quite effective methods first.
 Slugs, for instance, love to chomp on tender leaves of hostas.
 The old method of setting up slug ‘beer bars’ in shallow dishes works, as they bellied up to the bar & fell in!
-However, an easier method is to strew Diatomaceous Earth underneath the plants, as the ashes act like shards of glass….with no ‘after-party mess’ to clean up!
+However, an easier method is to spread Diatomaceous Earth underneath the plants, as the dust acts like shards of glass….with no ‘after-party mess’ to clean up!
 Also, strong repeated sprays of plain water can dislodge many insects.
 However, since some pests protect themselves by camping out underneath the leaves, as aphids do, be sure to aim the water stream upward at their actual location.
-Using a spritzer of organic insecticidal soap can debilitate some pests by clogging their breathing mechanisms.
+Using a spritzer of insecticidal soap can debilitate some pests by drying their soft membranous exoskeleton, while oil-based products like neem oil, which act by clogging their breathing mechanisms.